 And we don’t want that.

-Here are 5 things to know about someone before you start dating them:
+Here are 5 things to know about someone before you date them:

 1- Are they married?

 Seriously?
-You need to ask that question and get a straight answer?
+You need to ask that question before date and get a straight answer?
 The answer is a resounding YES!